talhasayyed/second_brain/vim/vim.md

 ### Tab to space in vim
-- `tabstop=4`: Sets the width of a tab character.
+- `set tabstop=4`: Sets the width of a tab character.
-- `shiftwidth=4`: Sets the indentation width for auto-indent operations.
+- `set shiftwidth=4`: Sets the indentation width for auto-indent operations.
-- `expandtab`: Converts tabs to spaces.
+- `set expandtab`: Converts tabs to spaces.
 - `:retab`: Convert existing tabs to spaces in the file